-No matter what phone you're using — whether it's a budget Moto G7 or a $900 Galaxy Note 10+ — it will have an International Mobile Equipment Identity (IMEI) number.
+No matter what phone you're using — whether it's a budget device or a $1,000 flagship — it will have an International Mobile Equipment Identity (IMEI) number.
 The IMEI number is a unique identifier that's usually a string of 15 digits, and comes in handy if you're trying to locate a lost or stolen phone.

 How can I find my phone's IMEI number?